 WHAT IS FEMALE GENITAL MUTILATION (FGM)?

 There are four types of FGM depending on how much tissue is cut or removed.
-Type III FGM is the most extreme version and leaves the most risk during childbirth.
-ALL types of FGM are a human rights violation and illegal in Ireland.
-Please see more details below;
+Type III FGM is the most extreme version and it carries the most risk for women during childbirth.
+All types of FGM are a human rights violation and all have been illegal in Ireland since 2012.

 Partial or total removal of the clitoris and/or the prepuce.
 In medical literature this form of FGM/C is also referred to as ‘clitoridectomy’.
 A number of practising communities also refer to it as Sunna, which is Arabic for ‘tradition’ or ‘duty’.